eliseshaffer/portfolio/src/uses.md

 - [Focusrite Scarlet Solo](https://www.amazon.com/gp/product/B01E6T56CM)

 ## Desktop Software
-- I use iTerm for my terminal
+- I use [Warp](https://www.warp.dev/) for my terminal
 - Neovim is my editor of choice.
 I've tried various editors including those with "Vim Modes," but I keep coming back to Neovim.
 You can see more of my config in my [dotfiles](https://github.com/eliseshaffer/dotfiles)
 - My colorscheme is [Catppuccin](https://github.com/catppuccin/nvim).
 I switch between the Macchiato and Latte themes.
 - I use [RapidAPI](https://paw.cloud/) for API testing
 - My favorite database client is [SQL Pro Studio](https://www.sqlprostudio.com/).
 - My primary browser is Arc on Mac, and Firefox on Windows.
-I previously used Safari for personal stuff and Chrome for development.
 - [Obsidian](https://obsidian.md/) is my goto note taking app and is also becoming my task manager.

 ## Gadgets